KeesCBakker/disqus-server-client/packages/disqus-server-client/README.md

-# Disqus Server Client - Core
+# Disqus Server Client - Strongly Typed
-Core client that helps your server to connect to the Disqus API.
+Strongly typed client that helps your server to connect to the Disqus API.

 ## Features
 <a href="https://disqus.com/api/docs/">The Disqus API</a> - although not very documented - is very easy to implement.
 This implementation has a view advantages: